Law firm marketing strategies that you need to use in 2021

-The first and most important step in law firm marketing is building a great website.
-This is where you’re going to be driving all of your marketing traffic to, right?
-So it needs to make a great impression.
+The first and most important step in a law firm’s digital marketing is to build a professional website.
+Your site is where you’re likely directing all of your online traffic, so it needs to make a great impression on visitors.

 2. Start using social media

-Implementing law firm marketing on social media is about building up a rapport with users on the platform and establishing yourself as a trustworthy service.
-You can do this by sharing news, tips, and content from your website.
+Creating a legal marketing strategy on social media platforms like LinkedIn and Facebook is about building up a rapport with users and establishing yourself as a trustworthy entity.
+You can project authority to your followers and feed by sharing news relevant to your firm or the larger industry, offering some free advice, and advertising content that lives on your website.

-Another tip that works exceptionally well for law firms is sharing stories and reviews from your past clients.
-This will make them more likely to work with you again and will put you in the sights of their followers and friends.
+Another tip that works exceptionally well for law firms is sharing success stories and reviews from past clients.
+This will make them more likely to work with you again and will put you on the radar of their followers and friends.

 3. Create strong SEO content

-The second opportunity are informational searches, and these are important for law firms focused on particular issues that are relevant for a national audience.
-For example, DoNotPay, the world’s first robot lawyer is creating a content series about parking tickets in every major metropolitan area.
+The second opportunity is informational searches, and these are important for law firms focused on particular issues that are relevant for a national audience.
+For example, DoNotPay, the world’s first robot lawyer, is creating a content series about parking tickets in every major metropolitan area.

 SEO content helps you accomplish that goal.
-It’s too deep of a subject to delve into it here entirely, but mostly, SEO is about understanding how Google picks those top five results and then doing everything you can to be in those top five.
+It’s too deep of a subject to completely tackle here, but mostly, SEO is about understanding how Google picks those top five results and then doing everything you can to be in the top five.

-Once you understand what the algorithm wants, you can start adding SEO-tailored content to your website, like a blog, video marketing, backlinks, and so on.
+Once you understand what a search engine algorithm wants, you can start adding SEO-tailored content to your website in the form of blog posts, video marketing, image alt text, backlinks, and so on.

-Email campaigns have been around almost as long as email, but surprisingly, they haven’t gone out of style yet.
-Despite all of the different platforms and mediums available for communication these days, email appears to be here for the long haul - and that means you need to use it in your law firm marketing.
+Email campaigns have been around for a while, and surprisingly, they’re still considered effective.
+Despite all of the different platforms and mediums available for communication now, email marketing appears to be here for the long haul, which means you should leverage it in your law firm marketing.

 An email campaign is a marketing tactic that involves sending emails to past, current, and potential clients to encourage them to do business with you.
-Figuring out what to include in these emails, how often to send them, and how to adapt them to your target audience is where the skill lies.
+Your campaign could highlight a promotion, new service, or available appointments.
+Figuring out what to include in these emails, how often to send them, and how to adapt them to your target audience is crucial to their success.

 5. Optimize your website for all devices

-This one should be a no-brainer in 2019, but we thought we’d throw it out there just in case.
-If your website doesn’t look right or load properly on mobile devices, you’re toast, plain, and simple.
+This one should be a no-brainer in 2021, but we thought we’d throw it out there just in case.
+If your website doesn’t look right or load properly on mobile devices, you’re majorly hurting your conversion potential.

 Fortunately, optimizing a website for mobile is easier than ever these days.
-When picking your web builder/developer, make sure to choose an option that offers mobile optimization.
+When picking your web builder or developer, make sure to choose an option that offers mobile optimization.

 6. Take advantage of client reviews

-We touched on this briefly in point number two, but we’re going to bring it up again.
+We touched on this briefly above, but we want to reinforce this important point.
 As a law firm (or any other business in the service industry), reviews are going to make or break your business.
 They should be one of the cornerstones of your law firm marketing strategy.

 With that killer website we’ve been talking about, you can directly advertise your best reviews by showing highlights of them throughout your site.
 You can even build a testimonials page to make finding the reviews easy on your website visitors.